-Туре: Serial Transmit
+Serial Transmit Type:

-GPIO Port: 1

-Auxiliary: Transmit

 Description: This function outputs the TSS1 format at a user configurable rate of up to 50 Hz.
 The output rate can be configured using the page in the web UI.

-Туре: Serial Transmit
+Type: Serial Transmit

-GPIO Port: 1

-Auxiliary: Transmit

-Description This function outputs the Simrad 1000 format at a user configurable rate of up to 50 Hz.
-The output rate can be configured using the page in the 9.1 Using the Web User Interface.
+This function outputs the Simrad 1000 format at a user configurable rate of up to 50 Hz.

+Description: The output rate can be configured using the 9.1.3.5 GPIO page in the web UI or the